 - White Rhino – Thanks to conservation efforts and hunter dollars, had increased in numbers sufficiently to once again be hunted in South Africa.
 However, poaching has ramped up recently and they are on the decline again.
 We feel that the legalization of the the sale of rhino horn is the only way to save them.

 - Black Rhino – Black rhinos are in trouble, and are still highly protected.
 However, old non-breeding bull hunts are available to hunt.
 This is a great rhino conservation tool.
 Be sure to join our newsletter so we can let you know when these come available.

 Other African Dangerous Game Hunts

-Hippo hunting is not particularly difficult, but can be a fun add-on to South Africa safari hunts, or as bait for a crocodile hunt.
+- Hippo hunting is not particularly difficult, but can be a fun add-on to South Africa safari hunts, or as bait for a crocodile hunt in Mozambique.

-A giant crocodile is the only dangerous game animal that actually sees you as food.
+- Hunting a giant crocodile is terribly exciting, as they are the only dangerous game animal that actually sees you as food.